MeirKriheli/dotvim/README.rst

 * `vimrc` handling
 * Incremental and smart case search.
 * Sublime Text style multiple selections
-* Trailing whitespace highlightling and cleaning shortcut.
+* Trailing whitespace highlightling and cleaning shortcut
 * Logical and Visual layout (for Right-To-Left lanaguegs) editing.
 * Tabs expand to 4 spaces by default
 * Remap ```<Leader>`` to ``,`` and ``jj` to ``<ESC>``